-Community languages schools are required to have an evacuation plan.
-For schools, which utilise government buildings, the evacuation that has been created by that facility needs to be known to all members of the school community.
-For schools, whose buildings do not have an evacuation plan, it is the responsibility of the school to create a plan and familiarise the school community with the procedure by placing the evacuation plan in a strategically located position which is accessible to the entire school community.
-Ideally, the evacuation plan would be exhibited on a main wall, which would allow staff and students to become familiar with the plan.
+Our school has an evacuation plan.
+It is based on our hiring government school's Evacuation Plan and has modified to suit the needs of our school community.
+We ensure that we familiarise the school community with the procedure by placing the evacuation plan in a strategically located position which is accessible to the entire school community.
+The plan is exhibited on a main wall, which allows staff and students to become familiar with the plan.